x2w-soda/Ludens/README.md

 Early WIP, the editor is currently under development.
 The codebase is organized into individual modules, module dependency should be acyclic.

+### Building from Source

+See `BUILD.md` for build instructions on Windows and Linux.

 ### Core Modules

 The CMake target `LDCoreLibs` contains core modules that are used from editor to game runtime.